Marketplace-development/even-groups-a-d2024-group8/README.md

 # 🗄️ EER and Database

-First we made an EER model to develop and model our business idee.
+First we made an EER model to develop and model our business idea.
 Then we made a database in Supabase to store and manage the data for musicians, venues and bookings between those two when new users register or new bookings are made.

 Finally, we have developed a Flask application to bring our idea to life.